 Fire eel is a very challenging species to breed in captivity, so it is quite a troublesome thing to do.
 You should use some special hormonal injections, but even after this it doesn’t guarantee that you achieve the anticipated results.

-The male fish haunts the female all over the tank and then catches her near the ceramic tube and squeezes up to 50 yellowish eggs (3 mm in diameter) from the female.
-In general through the whole spawning period the female fish lays from 700 to 1000 eggs.
+The breeders should be fed with live food: bloodworm, tubifex, insects larvae.
+The male haunts the female all over the tank and then catches her near the ceramic tube and squeezes up to 50 yellowish eggs (3 mm in diameter) from the female.
+In general through the whole spawning period the female lays from 700 to 1000 eggs.

 When the spawning is over the fish is removed from the tank.
 One third of the tank water is renewed with the fresh one, lighting is decreased to its minimal value and the eggs are processed with methylene blue.